The first Double Dragon

 , it was the Trope Codifier

-Like many others, the plot is minuscule - as martial artists Hammer and Spike (later renamed Billy and Jimmy Lee), the player must rescue their lady-friend Marian from the clutches of the Black Warriors, the dominant street gang of New York City.
-Through four stages, the Lee brothers must punch, kick, and jump your way through the enemy forces to rescue her.
+The premise is simple - martial artists Billy and Jimmy Lee (originally named Hammer and Spike in the arcade version) must rescue their lady-friend Marian from the clutches of the Black Warriors, the dominant street gang of New York City.
+Throughout four stages, the Lee brothers must punch, kick, and jump their way through enemy forces to rescue her.
 The original arcade game was also famous for its Twist Ending

-: if two players finished the game, they had to fight to the death for Marian's love.
+: if two players clear the game, they had to fight to the death for Marian's love.

-The NES port, developed by Technos and published outside Japan by Tradewest in 1988, is famous for its differing points.
-Since Technos was inexperienced in developing NES games at the time (having only made the NES port of Renegade
+The NES port, developed in-house by Technos and published outside Japan by Tradewest in 1988, is famous for its differing points.
+Since Technos was inexperienced in developing NES games at the time (having only ported Renegade

-was omitted, replaced with a turn-based one and a "Mode B" - one-on-one fighting mode where player controls the Lee brothers or five enemy characters (with match ups being limited to mirror matches
+was omitted, replaced with a turn-based one and a "Mode B" one-on-one fighting mode where the player controls the Lee brothers or five enemy characters (with match ups being limited to mirror matches

-feature - you could earn levels by beating up enough enemies, allowing you to perform new attacks as.
+feature - the player earn experience points by beating up enemies, allowing Billy to gain new techniques as he levels up.

 This game provides examples of:

-- Adaptational Villainy: Jimmy Lee in the NES version, who went on from being the Player 2 character to becoming the "shadow boss" of the Black Warriors.
+- Adaptational Villainy: Jimmy Lee in the NES version, who went on from being Billy's partner to becoming the "shadow boss" of the Black Warriors.

-- The Artifact: The input for Jump Kicks in the original arcade game is different depending on the direction the player is facing.
-Pressing the kick button while jumping only does jump kicks to the left and in order to do a jump kick to the right, the player must use the punch button instead.
-This is actually a leftover mechanic from when the game was conceived as a Renegade sequel (which used direction-based attack buttons).
+- The Artifact: The input for Jump Kicks in the arcade version is different depending on the direction the player is facing.
+The kick button only does jump kicks to the left, while the punch button is for jump kicks to the right.
+This is actually a leftover mechanic from when the game was conceived as a Renegade sequel, which featured directional based attack buttons.

 - Badass Mustache: Abobo's in-game sprite sported a horseshoe mustache.
-The character illustrations for the NES version gave Abobo a clean-shaved look though, giving him an appearance similar to Kratos or Sagat.
+The concept art for the NES version gives Abobo a clean-shaved look though, making him look similar to Kratos or Sagat.